nuprl/CanItEdit/README.md

 - `./editcoder` contains code to train an EditCoder model
 - `./editpackft` contains code to reproduce the EditPackFT dataset
 - `./requirements.txt` contains the requirements for running the code of this repository

-# TODOs

-add script for editeval
-write tutorial for running CanItEdit